-Assuming we sell all units offered pursuant to this prospectus, we estimate the net proceeds from this offering will be approximately \$6,560,974, based on an assumed public offering price of \$2.39 per unit (the last reported sale price of our ordinary shares on the Nasdaq Capital Market on January 10, 2020), after deducting placement agent fees and estimated offering expenses payable by us as described in "Plan of Distribution."
+We estimate the net proceeds from this offering will be approximately \$6,103,033, based on the sale of 4,053,172 common units at the public offering price of \$1.25 per common unit and 1,546,828 pre-funded units at the public offering price of \$1.249 per pre-funded unit, after deducting placement agent fees and estimated offering expenses payable by us as described in "Plan of Distribution."
 This estimate excludes the proceeds, if any, from the exercise of common warrants sold in this offering.
-However, this is a best efforts offering with no minimum, and we may not sell all or any of these shares; as a result, we may receive significantly less in net proceeds.